The key to HIPAA-compliant email for therapists

 A secure encrypted messaging platform is the safest option for sending quick messages that contain PHI to clients or to coworkers in a secure way.

-SimplePractice offers HIPAA-compliant Secure Messaging, which makes it easy to securely communicate with your clients and team members all in one place.
+SimplePractice offers a HIPAA-compliant Secure Messaging feature, which makes it easy to securely communicate with your clients and team members all in one place.
 Try it free for 30 days—no credit card required.

-With SimplePractice Secure Messaging, you can answer client questions, consult on a colleague’s case, and adjust treatment plans—all via fast electronic conversation.
+With SimplePractice’s Secure Messaging feature, you can answer client questions, consult on a colleague’s case, and adjust treatment plans—all via fast electronic conversation.
 And it’s always HIPAA-compliant and secure.

 All of your SimplePractice account information is safely stored with bank-level data encryption technologies.
 SimplePractice has been certified through HITRUST—a third-party assessor that verifies the strictest level of HIPAA compliance.

-Here’s more info on how to enable and use Secure Messaging.
+Here’s more info on how to enable and use Secure Messaging in your SimplePractice account.

 Additional security steps for secure HIPAA-compliant email